ShayCrane/cyberclassroom/mod-the-game-python-arcade-remix/project-brief.md

     - Be ready to answer questions from the class or instructor

 ### Acknowledgments
-*This curriculum project is an adaptation of  assisted by Copilot for refining the project's structure.*
+*This curriculum project was assisted by Copilot for refining team workflow, perfecting code, and the project's structure.*